Germany: economist perspective

 Regarding private enforcement, Germany continues to be one of the preferred jurisdictions for private litigation cases within Europe, leading to complex empirical work by economists in the quantification of damages.
 With 120 companies applying for access to the decision division’s files, the Sugar cartel case has become one of the most intensively litigated private damages cases in Germany.
 Equally, the Truck cartel case has come under broad litigation.
 A wave of cases has also been triggered by the liquidators of the victims, which went bankrupt in the meantime: the liquidator of Schlecker, a drugstore that went bankrupt in 2012, is claiming total damages of more than €300 million from its suppliers.
 However, a recent judgment, dismissing the claim owing to insufficiently specified foreign turnover and elapsed limitation periods, brought this action to a temporary hold.
 Another judgment by the Higher Regional Court in Frankfurt dismissed the claim on substance.
 The judgment, potentially, will have a knock-on effect on parallel litigation on the same matter, putting the multimillion-euro claim under risk of complete loss.

-With settlements between DB AG and Lufthansa AG in a multibillion-euro claim pending at German courts in the Air Cargo cartel case and a new multimillion claim brought by Idealo against Google in the Google shopping case, Germany has cemented its position in Europe as a central litigation hub.
+With settlements between DB AG and Lufthansa AG in a multibillion-euro claim pending at German courts in the Air Cargo cartel case and a new multimillion-euro claim brought by Idealo against Google in the Google Shopping case, Germany has cemented its position in Europe as a central litigation hub.